thinkahead/faas-fn/README.md

 ## Samples
 ### Pi
-#### Generate the new pi-ppc64le from docker-file template
+#### Generate the new pi-ppc64le from dockerfile-perl template
 ```
 faas-cli new pi2-ppc64le --lang dockerfile-perl
 ```
-The following ENV for the fixed value of 100 works:
+This template contains a Dockerfile that installs perl with the following ENV for computing the value of Pi with the fixed value of 100 digits:
 ```
 ENV fprocess='perl -Mbignum=bpi -wle print(bpi(100))'
 ```

 I could not however figure out how to escape the ENV for fprocess with either of the following:
 ```
 'foreach my $line ( <STDIN> ) { chomp($line);if ($line=~/^$/) { last; } print(bpi($line)); }'